1itachi/software-Interview-prep/Java-and-oops.md

 23. Visibility of abstract class and interface?
 => Abstract class can have any visibility public, private and protected. interface can have only public or none.
+  Abstract methods have to implemented by all child classes inheriting the abstract class.

 24. Is instance of class created at runtime for abstract class?
 => Yes.  (implicitly). but we cannot create an instance.